fenxu/azure-powershell-docs-prod/azure/AzureAD/v2/Update-AzureADSignedInUserPassword.md

 ```

 ### -NewPassword
-The new password of the signed in user
+Specifies the new password for the current user.

 ```yaml
 Type: SecureString